 Set time limits and have a timekeeper

-You need to have judge(s) for the debates.
-Use the Debate Challenge Rubric (included in download) to help in analyzing the teams opinions and performance.
+You need to have a judge(s) for the debates.
+Use the Debate Challenge Rubric (included in the download) to help in analyzing each team's opinions and performance.